Rules to Better Giving and Taking Feedback - 19 Rules

 "The senders of email messages expected their partners to correctly interpret their tone nearly 80% of the time, but in fact, they only scored just over 50%...
 Those attempting to interpret the message believed they had scored 90% accuracy".

 Because there is no "tone of voice" in an email, sarcasm can easily be misinterpreted by the receiver.
-You can use a smiley face to soften it up a bit
+You can use a smiley face or emoji to soften it up a bit.

 To: John Subject: Keeping our office clean